VenturaNotes/Knowledge/- Topics/hierarchy of functions.md

 for all integers $i>0$.
 The union of all these sets includes all the primitive recursive functions and only those functions.
-Consequently the hierarchy is often called a subrecursive hierarchy.
+Consequently the hierarchy is often called a [[subrecursive hierarchy]].
 This same hierarchy can be expressed in a slightly different form, so resulting in the Grzegorczyk hierarchy.

-In an attempt to circumvent problems caused by recursion, Bertrand Russell invented a theory of types, which essentially imposed a hierarchy on the set of functions; functions at one level could be defined only in terms of functions at lower levels.
+In an attempt to circumvent problems caused by recursion, Bertrand Russell invented a [[theory of types]], which essentially imposed a hierarchy on the set of functions; functions at one level could be defined only in terms of functions at lower levels.